shirtsgroup/Lattice_dynamics/docs/theory.rst

 .. math::
    A_v(V,T) = \sum_{k} \frac{1}{\beta} \ln({\beta \hbar \omega_k(V)})

-For both cases, we are summing the energy contribution from all 3:math:`\times N` vibrational frequencies (:math:`\omega_{k}`) where :math:`N` is the number of atoms.
+For both cases, we are summing the energy contribution from all :math:`3N` vibrational frequencies (:math:`\omega_{k}`) where :math:`N` is the number of atoms.
 In this case :math:`\beta = \frac{1}{k_{B} T}`, :math:`\hbar` is reduced Planck's
 constant.